stoically/webextensions-api-fake/README.md

 When feature/unit-testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want a working fake implementation of the API in-memory available without spawning a complete browser.

 This package depends on [sinon](https://github.com/sinonjs/sinon) and [sinon-chrome](https://github.com/acvetkov/sinon-chrome) to have the whole `browser` WebExtension API available as `sinon stubs`.
-You can pass in your own stubbed version of the `browser`, as long as the individual functions support the sinon `.callsFake(fakeFunction)` interface.
+You can pass in your own stubbed version of the `browser`.

 Currently partially supported API fake implementations are: